streamlink/streamlink/docs/install.rst

     # Activate the environment
     source ~/myenv/bin/activate

-    # Install Streamlink in the environment
+    # *Either* install the latest Streamlink release from PyPI in the virtual environment
     pip install --upgrade streamlink

+    # *Or*, install the most up-to-date development version from master on GitHub
+    pip install --upgrade git+https://github.com/streamlink/streamlink.git

     # Use Streamlink in the environment
     streamlink ...